Obstetrics and Gynecology Clinical Research Unit

 1. What is OB/GYN CRU review?

 The OB/GYN department’s internal review of any prospective research requiring IRB submission.
-The purpose is to 1) fulfill IRB’s requirement for ‘scientific validity’ review and 2) to assure the financial and operational feasibility of the planned research.
+The purpose is to 1) fulfill IRB’s requirement for ‘Scientific and Scholarly Validity’ review and 2) to assure the financial and operational feasibility of the planned research.

 • The IRB will not review studies with pending or internal funding without our department’s CRU approval.